AI-Assisted Legacy Migration: Lessons Learned

 At 2 AM, I had a working prototype:

-• /scout-explorer � multiple agents analyze the codebase in parallel via Claude, Codex, and Cursor
+/scout-explorer� multiple agents analyze the codebase in parallel via Claude, Codex and Cursor/specification-plan� synthesize findings into a coherent spec/build-prd� generate a detailed implementation plan

-October 24: When the Magic Stops Working
+October 24: When Magic Stops Working

 November: When It Finally Clicks